tariqrafique/lwc-rfcs/text/0000-profiler.md

 and include examples of how the feature is used.
 Any new terminology should be defined here.

 The approach here is to replace the current instrumentation points that call into the browser's performance timing api with a call to log the operations into a dedicated profiler buffer instead.
-At that point we can choose to generate performance marks as well if we're not in production mode.
+At that point, in addition to logging to the profiler buffer, we can choose to generate performance marks as well if we're not in production mode.

 We have 2 choices with the profiler buffer.
 Does it remain with LWC or stay outside ?
+If we want to keep the profiler buffer within

 ### Profiler API